wongkx/portfolio-iro/_portfolio/blocjams.md

 ## Explanation

-The user will not only be able to listen to any music, but also control the music, such as skip forward and volume control.
-For this project, the objective is to build this application with Javascript, then jQuery, and finally, Angular.js.
+The user will not only be able to listen to any music, but also control the music, such as skip forward/backward and volume control.
+For this project, the objective is to build this application with Javascript, then refactor with jQuery, and finally, refactor with Angular.js.

 ## Problems